Malwarebytes Antivirus Review 2025: Is It Worth the Hype?

 Bottom line: Is Malwarebytes good?

-Overall, Malwarebytes is a trusted antivirus that’s good for the average online user.
-When you want something that won’t take much time and focuses on removing malware and other online threats, Malwarebytes may be a perfect choice.
-With high scores in virus detection, you can rest easy knowing your device is protected from numerous online threats.
+Yes, Malwarebytes is good, but not the best.
+We found Malwarebytes to be a good and extremely fast antivirus tool, with some improvement in its third-party test scores.
+When you want something that won’t take much time and focuses on removing malware and other online threats, Malwarebytes may be the perfect choice.

 If you’re looking for antivirus and web protection that offers more cybersecurity features, check out our list of the best antivirus software for more options.